purplemagma/starter-plugin/README.md

 1. Edit package.json and replace "Starter Plugin" with your own plugin name and repository location
 1. Run "npm install"
 1. Run "grunt dev" for development on https://localhost.intuit.com:34212
-1. Go to https://qbo.intuit.com and log into your company
+1. A QBO Developer Sandbox account is recommended.
+Go to https://developer.intuit.com to get your free account.
-1. After you get to the home page, go to this link https://qbo.intuit.com/app/plugins/qbodeveloper
+1. After you create and log into your free sandbox account, go to this link https://sandbox.qbo.intuit.com/app/plugins/qbodeveloper
 1. Click "Install" to install the qbo developer plugin
 1. Visit the "Gear" menu and click "Company Settings".
 Find the Developer tab.
 1. Add a new plugin with your own name (e.g. mycoolplugin).
 Notice it is marked "local storage".
 This means it will be configured on just your browser in its local storage.
-1. The example plugin can be visited here https://qbo.intuit.com/app/plugins/mypluginid. mypluginid is the name you typed when you created a new plugin (e.g. mycoolplugin).
+1. Refresh the browser so it will load your configuration.
-1. You should see "Hello World!"
+1. The example plugin overrides the Customers tab, so click the customers tab to see it.
+You may also access it from the Gear menu.

 Access Points
 -------